 A. Yes.
 We ask that kids under 14 volunteer with a parent or supervising adult.

 A. Yes.
 Lots of companies actively support employee volunteerism through community outreach, employee volunteer matching funds programs, as well as corporate teams.
-Present our corporate sponsorship
+Complete the application above and include your company name in the “skills” field.
+We’ll contact you to arrange the details.

 A. Yes.
 As the event unfolds, we may need help handing out medals or cheering on participants.
 Just stop by the Volunteer Check-in or Information Booth.

 A. Yes.
 Ask about helping at packet pick-up in the days leading up to the race.
 You can also help publicize the event (see below).
 And we welcome involvement with community outreach, survivorship, event sponsorships, as well as your suggestions.
-Just mention your interest and availability to the Local Event Director.
+Just mention your interest and availability in the volunteer application above.

 A. We’d love your help.
 Whether it’s five minutes or a few hours, here’s what you can do: